MaaKaa/CompetenceTestApp/README.md

 It will build a project and create a WAR file - WAR (Web ARchive) is the standard container file format for packaging Java EE applications as a single, deployable unit which can be deployed on such application servers.
 You can use this tutorial: https://www.baeldung.com/tomcat-deploy-war

+Please note, that the database credentials are not included.
+To run the app, you must create a database and update WebConfig -> DataSource with relevant Url, username and password.

 ## Status
 Project is: _in progress_

 To-do list (for future development):
-* move the business logic from the OrderingProcessController to services.
+* move the business logic to services.
 * do the refactoring.
 * add Lombok.
 * add unit tests.